DevExpress/testcafe-vue-selectors/README.md

 const todoInput = VueSelector('todo-input');
 ```

-To obtain a component based on vue `ref` value, pass the `ref` value prepended with `ref:` to the VueSelector constructor.
+To obtain a component based on its [reference ID](https://vuejs.org/v2/guide/components-edge-cases.html#Accessing-Child-Component-Instances-amp-Child-Elements), pass the [ref](https://vuejs.org/v2/api/#ref) attribute value prepended with `ref:` to the `VueSelector` constructor.

 ```js
 import VueSelector from 'testcafe-vue-selectors';